got2go-Inc/vue-hotel-datepicker/README.md

 * Refacto the style of `<baseInput />`
 * Create / refacto the function for create month and put on a mounted part not created for get the correct device
 * Add a v-if="months.length" around the v-for
+* Refacto the tooltip
+* Disable hover on mobile
 ------------

 ## What I will improve